4:30 - 5:00 PM

 The Parish School of Religion is one dimension of a faith formation, religious education program for Catholic students in grades 1 – 12 who do not attend Catholic schools.
 The program teaches Catholic history and doctrine, fosters community, and prepares students for Christian service.

-The PSR program at Our Lady of the Lake regularly enrolls the same number or more of students as attend our parochial school, between 750 - 1000 students.
 In that light we strive to provide an environment which is both nurturing, faith filled and well crafted.

 About our PSR Program

 Classes are held during the school year for one hour and fifteen minutes each week to insure the required thirty hours of Religious Education.
 Volunteer catechists teach the classes and many are certified to teach religious education or are working toward certification.

 Our catechists receive curriculums that are based on grade level expectations set by the Archdiocese.
 Lessons are planned just as in other academic subjects.